 She has published extensively on subjects dealing with legal pluralism, customary law, mixed jurisdictions, cultural diversity, judicial comparativism and the law of succession, and also presented numerous papers on these subjects globally.
 She is co-editor and co-author of two leading books on South African law: Introduction to Legal Pluralism in South Africa (LexisNexis) and The Law of Succession in South Africa (OUP).

 She is the editor-in-chief of the peer reviewed, open-access electronic law journal, the Potchefstroom Electronic Law Journal (http://www.nwu.ac.za/p-per/index.html).
-She serves on the editorial and/or advisory boards of the Journal for Contemporary Roman-Dutch Law (South Africa), the Journal of Comparative Law in Africa (South Africa) and the Journal of Civil Law Studies (Louisiana) and the African-German Network of Excellence in Science (AGNES): Southern Africa region.
+She serves on the editorial and/or advisory boards of the Journal for Contemporary Roman-Dutch Law (South Africa), the Journal of Comparative Law in Africa (South Africa) , the Journal of Civil Law Studies (Louisiana) , the African-German Network of Excellence in Science (AGNES): Southern Africa region and the Journal of International and Comparative Law.

 In this article, Professor Christa Rautenbach explores the plausible links between three seemingly disparate concepts which often come to the fore in legal literature, especially in the context of achieving justice.
 They are ubuntu (an African equity concept), restorative justice (a Western theory of justice) and therapeutic jurisprudence (an American approach to justice).